 Features of LifeStream HEPAR

-The hardware and software complex allows to rehabilitate the liver after ischemic-reperfusion injury (a pathological condition that occurs when blood flow is restored in tissues).
+The hardware and software complex allows rehabilitating the liver after ischemic-reperfusion injury (a pathological condition that occurs when blood flow is restored in tissues).
 LifeStream HEPAR increases the efficiency of donor organ transplantation.

-All this is achieved through the use of centrifugal pumps, maintaining a given flow value, a system for detecting and trapping air bubbles, and the use of an automated infusion system.
+All this is achieved through the use of centrifugal pumps, maintaining a specified flow value, a system for detecting and trapping air bubbles, and the use of an automated infusion system.

 Read more materials on the topic:

-- Heart with delivery: an apparatus for transporting a donor organ to any point in Russia will be developed in Novosibirsk
+- Heart with delivery: Novosibirsk will develop a device for transporting a donor organ to anywhere in Russia

 - A prototype drug for the treatment of liver and eye diseases has been created in Novosibirsk